oaeproject/Hilary/README.md

 ##### PDFTK (only if preview processor is desired)

-Download and install the PDFTK installer from [here](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
+Download and install [PDFTK](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
 This dependency takes care of splitting PDF files into individual pages.

 ##### LibreOffice (only if preview processor is desired)

-Download and install LibreOffice from [here](http://www.libreoffice.org/download/).
+Download and install [LibreOffice](http://www.libreoffice.org/download/).
 This dependency takes care of converting Microsoft Office files to PDFs so they may be further split into previews by PDFTK.

 #### Nginx (version 1.3.11 or higher)

-Nginx **version 1.3.11 or higher** can be downloaded [here](http://nginx.org/en/download.html) (at the time of writing, version 1.3.11 can only be found as a development version).
+Download [Nginx **version 1.3.11 or higher**](http://nginx.org/en/download.html) (at the time of writing, version 1.3.11 can only be found as a development version).
 You will need [PCRE](http://www.pcre.org/) to configure Nginx.

 Once you've downloaded and extracted both to directories of your choice, you can configure and install: